LlewBach/aj-builder/README.md

 Handyman's goals...
 - wants to be found
 - wants the platform to inspire sense of **trust** and reliability in potential clients
-- wants a means of receiving quote requests
+- wants a means of receiving quote requests.
+This could potentially save the handyman time driving to site if potential clients can submit pictures along with a description

 Buyer's goals...
 - wants to find a good builder